rachelhayesharb/rachelhayesharb.github.io/index.md

     </p>

     <p>
-      Very recently, my collaborators and I are interested in methodological issues in the study of word learning, representation, and processing by adult language learners.
+      Most recently, my collaborators and I are interested in methodological issues in the study of word learning, representation, and processing by adult language learners.
     </p>

   </div>